How many comets were discovered by Jean-Louis Pons?

 genuine

-first seen in 1772, later named after W. von Biela, who discovered it in 1826 and noted the periodicity and linked the apparitions
+First seen in 1772.
+Later named after Wilhelm von Biela, who discovered it in 1826 and noted the periodicity and linked the apparitions.

 6